lambertdem/lambertdem.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, The University of Edinburgh, 2026 (expected)
+* Visiting Ph.D student, King Abdullah University of Science and Technology, February-June 2024
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Mathematics and Statistics, McGill University, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Mathematics and Computer Science, McGill University, 2020

 Work experience
 ======